tribbloid/spookystuff/index.md

 Next, import and initialize a SpookyContext (this is the entry point of all language-integrated queries, much like SQLContext for Spark SQL):

 {% highlight scala %}
-import org.tribbloid.spookystuff.actions._
+import com.tribbloids.spookystuff.actions._
-import org.tribbloid.spookystuff.dsl._
+import com.tribbloids.spookystuff.dsl._

-//this is the entry point of all queries & configurations val spooky = new org.tribbloid.spookystuff.SpookyContext.SpookyContext(sc) import spooky.dsl._
+//this is the entry point of all queries & configurations val spooky = new com.tribbloids.spookystuff.SpookyContext.SpookyContext(sc) import spooky.dsl._
 {% endhighlight %}